 The tour ends in Rome.
 Participants travelling on the ASA ‘designated’ flight will transfer to the airport to take their flight home to Australia.
 Alternatively, you may wish to extend your stay in Italy.
 Please contact ASA if you require further assistance.
 B

-- ASA Gardens of Italy 2018-Itinerary and Intention to Travel Download
+- ASA Gardens of Italy 2018-Itinerary and Reservation Form Download

 "A brilliantly organised tour and professional tour leaders meant the Italian Gardens Tour was unforgettable.
 Accommodation, coach travel, itinerary and meals were of a very high quality”